milvus-io/bootcamp/solutions/reverse_image_search/quick_deploy/README.md

 - **Start Milvus v2.0**

-  First, you are supposed to refer to the Install [Milvus v2.0-rc5](milvus.io) for how to run Milvus docker.
+  First, you are supposed to refer to the Install [Milvus v2.0](https://milvus.io/docs/install_standalone-docker.md) for how to run Milvus docker.

-> Note the version of Milvus.
+> Note the version of Milvus should be consistent with pymilvus version.

 - **Start MySQL**